stiefeljackal/Jworkz.ResonitePowerShellModule/README.md

-# JworkzNeosPowerShellModule
+# Jworkz.ResonitePowerShellModule.Core
-A PowerShell Module for PowerShell Core that will help interact with NeosVR's services.
+A PowerShell Module for PowerShell Core that will help interact with Resonite's services.